Crowns of Silla: Symbolism of the crown

-A crown of Silla made in 5-6th century exhibited at Musée Guimet in Paris.

 Iron objects were introduced to the Korean peninsula through trade with chiefdoms and state-level societies in the Yellow Sea area in the 4th century BC, just at the end of the Warring States Period but before the Western Han dynasty began.

 The delicate nature of the gold crowns comes from the fact they were made from cutting thin sheet gold.
 The crown is impractical to wear and some believe that the crown may have been made specifically as a burial good.
-There may also be a connection with ancient Japan because the gogok were used extensively by the ruling elite of that society as well.
+In addition, there is no evidence of Korean monarchs wearing these crowns while living through portraits or other written descriptions.
 These comma-shaped jewels of jade and glass may have symbolized the fruits and the bounty of trees.
 The use of many tiny gold mirrors dangling from the crown has led some to hypothesize that the crown, worn in sunlight, would be a dazzling spectacle reinforcing the tradition role of the Silla king as the symbolic representation of the sun on earth.

 The crowns come in two major parts.
 The inner part is a golden cap, which may have been covered in silk.
 This cap would sit within the band of the outer crown.
 There is a third part of the crown, namely the chains of gold with attached jade that may have been attached to the outer band.
 However, there is significant controversy over how the crown was supposed to be worn.
 Some believe that the three total parts were supposed to be worn together in one crown.
 However, the fact that the three parts of the crown have been found in three distinct areas of certain tombs, such as the Heavenly Horse Tomb suggests that the three objects are, in fact, three different types of crowns for different occasions.

+In modern Korea

+As a symbol of contemporary intercultural connection, the Silla crown's symbolism gained renewed significance at the 2025 APEC diplomatic stage, where U.S. President Trump received a replica of the Cheonmachong Crown from the Korean government, illustrating how this ancient crown continues to play a diplomatic role linking Korea with the United States.
+This is interpreted as South Korea's hope for expanded U.S. cooperation to establish peaceful relations with North Korea.
+This interpretation is grounded in the unifying spirit of the APEC host city, which is famous for its gold crown and known as the first unified kingdom in ancient times.